-2.18 How are telephone numbers and network identifying codes allocated and by whom?
+2.16 How are telephone numbers and network identifying codes allocated and by whom?

-Telephone numbers and "special codes" are allocated by the NBTC, in accordance with regulations and the numbering plan.
+Telephone numbers and special codes are allocated by the NBTC, in accordance with regulations and the numbering plan.

-2.19 Are there any special rules which govern the use of telephone numbers?
+2.17 Are there any special rules which govern the use of telephone numbers?

-Telephone numbers can only be allocated to telecommunications licensees, for use in their provision of telecommunications services.
-There are extensive regulations governing the allocation of telephone numbers to licensees.
+Telephone numbers can only be allocated to telecommunications licensees for use in their provision of telecommunications service, and there are extensive regulations governing such allocation.
 Generally, telephone numbers can only be used in providing service consistent with the numbering plan.

-2.20 Are there any obligations requiring number portability?
+2.18 Are there any obligations requiring number portability?

-Service users have the right to mobile number portability, and service providers are prohibited from taking any action that obstructs or impedes the porting of mobile numbers to other service providers, though there are exceptions to accommodate technical and other issues.
-The relevant notifications contain significant additional detail.
+Service users have the right to mobile number portability, and service providers are generally prohibited from acting to obstruct or impede the porting of mobile numbers to other service providers, though there are exceptions to accommodate technical and other issues.
+The relevant notifications set out considerable detail as to the mechanics.